Back to Feedback: Dynamics and Heterogeneity in Panel Data: Sequential exogeneity and feedback

 Under strict exogeneity, the feedback process is conditionally independent of past outcomes.
 That is, SE rules out the presence of feedback.
 However, assuming no feedback is restrictive in many economic settings.

 Consider a model of job training, as described in \citet{arellano2003panel}, Chapter 8.
-Focusing on a single worker, let the earnings of the worker be $Y_t=Y_t^*+\beta_t X$, for $Y_t^*$ the earnings in the absence of training, and $X$ a time-invariant binary training indicator.
-In this setting, strict exogeneity is likely to be violated since there is evidence of a dip in the earnings of training participants before training happens (\citealp{ashenfelter1985using}).
-One way to account for this dip is to model earnings in the absence of training $Y_t^*$ as a dynamic (e.g., autoregressive) process while allowing for pre-training $Y_{s}^*$ to affect the training indicator $X$.
-This type of approach based on sequential exogeneity will be the topic on Section \ref{sec_AB} onward.
+Focusing on a single worker, let the earnings of the worker be $Y_t=Y_t^*+\beta X_t$, for $Y_t^*$ the earnings in the absence of training, {and $X_t$ a binary training indicator.} In this setting, strict exogeneity is likely to be violated since there is evidence of a dip in the earnings of training participants before training happens (\citealp{ashenfelter1985using}).
+One way to account for this dip is to model earnings in the absence of training $Y_t^*$ as a dynamic (e.g., autoregressive) process while allowing for {pre-training earnings $Y_{t-s}^*$, $s\geq 1$, to affect} {the training indicator $X_t$.} This type of approach based on sequential exogeneity will be the topic of Section \ref{sec_AB} onward.

 In fact, feedback is a central mechanism in most dynamic economic models.
-Consider as an example a consumption model where $Y_t$ denotes household consumption and $X_t$ include household assets.
+Consider as an example a consumption model where $Y_t$ denotes household consumption and $X_t$ include household assets; see \citet{deaton1992understanding} for a comprehensive treatment.
 Through the budget constraint, assets today depend on how much the household consumed last period, which mechanically implies the presence of feedback and violates strict exogeneity.
-More generally, feedback is central to dynamic economic models with forward-looking agents which are popular in industrial organizations (\citealp{rust1987optimal}), labor economics (\citealp{keane1997career}), and many other fields.
+More generally, feedback is central to dynamic economic models with forward-looking agents which are popular in {industrial organization} (\citealp{rust1987optimal}), labor economics (\citealp{keane1997career}), and many other fields.

 Yet, while feedback is economically plausible in many settings, strict exogeneity is routinely assumed in applications.
-A case in point is the popularity of difference-in-differences methods, which explicitly or implicitly rely on the assumption that the treatment of interest is strictly exogenous (\citealp{chabe2015analysis}, \citealp{de2022not}, \citealp{ghanem2022selection}, \citealp{marx2024parallel}).
-The next section will describe how strict exogeneity, when assumed in a setting where covariates are only sequentially exogenous, can create important biases in estimation.
+A case in point is the popularity of difference-in-differences methods, which explicitly or implicitly rely on the assumption that the treatment of interest is strictly exogenous {(\citealp{chabe2015analysis}, \citealp{de2022not}, \citealp{ghanem2022selection}, \citealp{marx2024parallel}, \citealp{knaus2026causal}).} The next section will describe how strict exogeneity, when assumed in a setting where covariates are only sequentially exogenous, can create important biases in estimation.